scrthq/ferrell.io/_posts/2017-12-01-migrating-to-vscode-pt1.md

 comments: true
 ---

+# Migrating from PowerShell ISE to Visual Studio Code, pt 1
 ## A Need for Extensibility

 PowerShell ISE was _my_ perfect comfort zone.
 I knew the keyboard shortcuts and could spot errors by glancing at the syntax highlighting.
 I felt a _sense of ease_ when writing PowerShell in the ISE; **rock solid** in reliability.
 What it lacked for me was the _limited_ scope in which you could customize it.